pittcsc/pittcswiki/src/guides/zero-to-offer/building-your-case.md

   - Research involves communicating with others and solving hard problems
   - Learn more about research [here](/academics/research)!
 - Get a Good GPA
-  - To get a good GPA you need to learn the material in your courses.
-To get good grades in your courses, you have to do projects, which makes you a better programmer!
+  - To get a good GPA you need to effectively learn the material in your courses.
+To get good grades in your CS courses, you have to do your course projects, which makes you a better programmer!

 You obviously do not need to do all of these things.
 Pick what is important and interesting to you, and go for it.
 When you do these things, your resume will build itself.
 By focusing on becoming a better software engineer instead of merely focusing on your resume, you learn what things are important to you and you finish things that matter to you.

 Unfortunately, the things listed above are not things you can accomplish overnight.
 Like all hard work, completing these takes months on months of persistence.
 You can do everything listed above, and it does not guarantee you anything.
 However, be persistent, and success will follow.

-To be honest with you, you can do none of these things and still land a great internship.
+To be honest, you can do none of these things and still land a great internship.
 You could have a 2.5 GPA and never have done a side project and with a little bit of luck you can still get a good job.
 HOWEVER, you want to maximize your probability of landing the internship you want.
-More importantly, doing the things above will make you a better software engineer, and, ultimately a better candidate.
+More importantly, doing the things above will make you a better candidate, and, ultimately a better software engineer.

 ### Examples